 Urgency / Scarcity

 People want what they can’t have.
 There’s a reason the urgency/scarcity sales tactic has been around forever and is still used: it works!

-Something amazing happens you’ve made people realize they need what you’ve haveandyou’ve made them feel emotionally invested, but you tell them they can’t have it yet… people go crazy.
+Something amazing happens when you’ve made people realize they need what you have and you’ve made them feel emotionally invested…and then you tell them they can’t have it yet.
+People go crazy.

 Think about the iPhone — this is essentially the example for creating demand.
 Before the iPhone, no one gave a thought to needing a smartphone.
 Now, it’s more necessary than ever.